PrayujaTeli/Blog/Null.md

 ### Definition:<br/>

-In databases, a common problem is, how to represent missing values.
+In databases,how to represent missing values?
 In SQL Server, this is solved with NULL.
 It is used to signify missing or unknown values.
-NULL really isn’t a specific value, a non-existent value, not a zero value or not an empty string value.
-Two NULL values are not equal.
+NULL really isn’t a specific value.
+It is non-existent value, not a zero value or not an empty string value.
 Null (or NULL) is a special marker used in Structured Query Language to indicate that a data value does not exist in the database. <br/>

 ### Storage :<br/>

-There are two ways to store NULL.<br/>
+Two ways to store NULL.<br/>

+Eg:

-Let's assume this table: create table mytable (a int, b int, c int, primary key (c));<br/>
+create table New (a int, b int, c int, primary key (c));<br/>

-You can explicitly insert a NULL by using INSERT INTO mytable (a, b, c) values (1, NULL, 2);<br/>
+1. INSERT INTO New (a, b, c) values (1, NULL, 2);<br/>
-You can also omit the column in an INSERT using something like insert into mytable (a, c) values (1, 3);<br/>
+2. New (a, c) values (1, 3);<br/>

 ### Handling NULL:<br/>